-This album stands out abit from the others I've reviewed here so far (for a number of reasons).
-I've been a Metheny fan for half of my life, but had never thought of his work as groove oriented (except for the relatively recent commercially-successful release).
+This album stands out from the others I've reviewed to date (for a number of reasons).
+I've been a Metheny fan my entire life, but had never thought of his work as groove oriented (except for the relatively recent commercially-successful release).
 But, I was wrong.
 I recently became more attuned to grooves through a playing experience and it opened my ears to hearing grooves better.
 When I put this album on recently after a long time since I had listened to it, I was amazed.
 All of a sudden, I hear the groove.
 Not that this is incredibly funky stuffI wouldn't go so far as to call Metheny's work funky-but the pocket is there.

 Of course, one of Metheny's many strengths is creative versatilitythe group doesn't do just one thingeven in the same track.
 And here, what you hear is less an issue of production, as is the case with the work of most contemporary jazz release these days, and more an issue of inspiration, expression, and interpretation.
 Where is grooves it grooves, where it doesn't it doesn't intend to, and it's all oustandingly played and interpreted.
 No note, no beat, no voicing is misplaced.